Flint Water Service Line Replacement Expenditures - 761-3017-21

 Description of Agency

-- To determine the appropriateness of DEQ’s administrative process to issue payments or reimbursements for the Flint water service line replacements.
+- To determine the appropriateness of EGLE’s administrative process to issue payments or reimbursements for the Flint water service line replacements.

-- To determine the appropriateness of DEQ’s expenditure of the Flint water service line replacement appropriations as of March 31, 2019.
+- To determine the appropriateness of EGLE’s expenditure of the Flint water service line replacement appropriations as of July 31, 2021.

-- To report DEQ’s expenditures of the Flint water service line replacement appropriations.
+- To report EGLE’s expenditures of the Flint water service line replacement appropriations.

 ← Back to all work in progress